allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 The scenario above illustrates the behavior of a pull subscription type.
 The first subscription has two subscribers, meaning messages will be load-balanced across them, with each subscriber receiving a subset of the messages.
 The second subscription has one subscriber that will receive all of the messages.

 In a push subscription type, there can be only one subscriber endpoint, but that doesn't mean messages are only processed one after the other.
-Unless message ordering is enabled, messages are sent to the registered endpoint as they arrive, and Pub/Sub adjusts the number of concurrent push requests using a slow-start algorithm.
+Unless message ordering is enabled, messages are sent to the registered endpoint as they arrive, and Pub/Sub adjusts the number of concurrent push requests using a [slow-start algorithm][5].

 # Message Lifecycle :recycle: